The importance of small talk

 Now you know why small talk is so important, here are some tips for chatting to strangers:

 - Break the ice – preferably with something relatable.
 Discussing the weather may be stereotypical but it works!
-Alternatively, lead with a compliment – a quick question about where he/she got their watch from could spark a conversation.
+Alternatively, lead with a compliment – a quick question about where they got their watch from could spark a conversation.

 - Keep building – listen to what they have to say and keep a mental note of any interesting facts about them.
 If the conversation lulls, draw on these facts to ask further questions.